Coins (suit)

 The suit of coins is one of the four card suits used in Latin-suited playing cards alongside swords, cups and batons.
 These suits are used in Spanish, Italian and some tarot card packs.
 This suit has maintained its original identity from Chinese money-suited cards, where in English it may also be referred to as the suit of cash.
+The suit also occurs in Mahjong tiles where it may be called a variety of different other names.
 Symbol on Italian pattern cards: Symbol on Spanish pattern cards: Symbol on French aluette cards:

 Characteristics

 The coin suit may have originated from pips on dice (similar to Chinese dominoes) or as a play money substitute for paper money in use for gambling.
 During the Tang dynasty, dice games were popular for gambling and scrolls were used as a reference material for the rules and combinations.
 However, scrolls were found inconvenient and eventually replaced by "Yeh-tsă" (translated "leaves," like the leaves of a book), in which the hypothesis states they became synonymous for dice and eventually replaced them.

 Lu Rong's (1436–1494) account of the Chinese money-suited 40-card Madiao deck has the suit of coins as Cash with ranks one to nine.
 Korean poet Jang Hon (1759-1828) wrote that the Madiao game dates even earlier, back to the Yuan dynasty (1271-1368).
 The ranks are in reverse order with the lower numbers ranking greater than the higher numbers.
 This features in many other early card games like Ganjifa, Tarot, Ombre, and Maw.
 By the late 16th-century, the suit of Cash added two more cards, the Half Cash and Zero Cash.
 The Zero Cash being the highest-ranked card of the suit due to the reverse ordering was marked red to easily identify it during games.
 During the 18th and 19th centuries, these two cards became suitless and took on new identities as the White Flower and Red Flower respectively.
 Mahjong tiles derived from money-suited decks in the middle of the 19th century and retains the coin or circles suit.
-The Hakka's Six Tigers deck, Vietnamese Tổ tôm and Bài chòi decks, Thailand's Pai Tai deck, and Malaysia, Singapore, and Indonesia's Ceki or Cherki deck all maintain the Chinese money-suit of coins.
+The Hakka's Six Tigers deck, Vietnamese Tổ tôm and Bài chòi decks, Thailand's Pai Tai deck, and Malaysia, Singapore, and Indonesia's Ceki deck all maintain the Chinese money-suit of coins.
 To dissociate themselves from the gambling, these cards either have abstract designs for their pips or are identified purely by text.

 By the 11th century, playing cards were spreading throughout the Asian continent and later came into Egypt, where it would develop into Mamluk Kanjifa.
 Kanjifa, in turn, would further spread to Europe sometime in the 14th century inspiring the design of the latin-suited playing cards.
 There are many variants of Kanjifa/Ganjifa.
 One of which is the Moghul Ganjifa, where two of the eight suits feature coins: "Safed" (silver coins) which ascends from 1 to 10, and "Surkh" (gold coins) which descends from 10 to 1.